Find Trade Colleges

 Hutchinson Community College undergraduate students pay an average of $3,600 in in-state tuition and fees each year.

-Full Clinical/Medical Laboratory Science at Hutchinson Community College Report
+Full Clinical/Medical Laboratory Science at Barton County Community College Report

 Out of the 6 schools in Kansas that were part of this year’s ranking, Seward County Community College landed the # 3 spot on the list.
-Located in the town of Liberal, SCCC is a public college with a small student population.
+Located in the remote town of Liberal, SCCC is a public school with a small student population.

-You’ll join some of the best and brightest minds around you if you attend Neosho County Community College.
-The school came in at #4 on this year’s Best Value Clinical/Medical Laboratory Science Basic Certificate Schools in Kansas list.
+You’ll be in good company if you decide to attend Neosho County Community College.
+It ranked #4 on our 2023 Best Value Clinical/Medical Laboratory Science Basic Certificate Schools in Kansas list.
 Neosho County Community College is a small public school located in the remote town of Chanute.

 In-state tuition fees for undergraduate students at Neosho County Community College are $4,416 per year.

-Read full report on Clinical/Medical Laboratory Science at Neosho County Community College
+Full Clinical/Medical Laboratory Science at Neosho County Community College Report

 You’ll be in good company if you decide to attend Washburn Institute of Technology.
 It ranked #5 on our 2023 Best Value Clinical/Medical Laboratory Science Basic Certificate Schools in Kansas list.
-Located in the midsize city of Topeka, Washburn Tech is a public school with a small student population.
+Located in the medium-sized city of Topeka, Washburn Tech is a public college with a small student population.

-Washburn Tech undergraduate students pay an average of $8,640 in in-state tuition and fees each year.
+MATC undergraduate students pay an average of $8,400 in in-state tuition and fees each year.

 Read full report on Clinical/Medical Laboratory Science at Manhattan Area Technical College